 There are plenty of squirrel repellents you can purchase from your local garden center or hardware store.
 However, we prefer to make our repellents with household ingredients.

 Simple and effective squirrel repellents can be made with ingredients you already have around the home.
-Vinegar, garlic, and scented dish soap are all good options, but we prefer using hot chili peppers, for example, cayenne or hot pepper oil.
+Vinegar, garlic, and scented dish soap are all good options, but we prefer using hot chili peppers, for example, cayenne pepper, hot sauce or hot pepper oil.

 Simply mix the cayenne pepper with water in a spray bottle and spray it around the fruit trees you want to defend.
 Remember to reapply after watering and rainfall to help control and get rid of squirrels.